thebaldgeek/thebaldgeek.github.io/vhf-acars.md

 And the error at the bottom is because the 'rtl_test' command tries to grab a free SDR to test it, so since they are all in use, it gets grumpy.
 Lets fix it shall we.
 The way you change the SDR serial is to use the `rtl_eeprom` command.
-Since everything is already plugged in, lets just 'mow the lawn' and fix those zero serial numbers.
+Since everything is already plugged in, lets just 'mow the lawn' and fix those too many zero serial numbers.
 In my case, I would do the following:
 `rtl_eeprom -d 1 -s 131`
 Answer Y to the 'are you sure' prompt.
 Then do the next one: